 - Project must be a feature length documentary (60 minutes or more).

-- Project must be in, or within three months of, post-production at the time of the final deadline.
+- Project must be within 3 months of beginning post-production from the final deadline.

 - Projects can be produced or based anywhere in the world.

 - Projects must be consistent with SFFILM’s mission and represent an imaginative contribution to the moving image art form.

 - Project reflects innovation in storytelling and visual style.

 - Projects that primarily use interviews as a storytelling device will not be considered.

 - To begin the application process, navigate to the “Apply Now” page to review the required items for submission.
 If you have not yet created an account for the SFFILM Grant Platform, please do so (please note: this is separate from your SFFILM member account).